 - End-to-end traceability and transparency of interventions make for a reliable, secure accounting process.

-Another benefit of AP automation is that it can improve business relations with vendors.
-For this reason alone, your comparison of Accounts Payable software needs to be thorough, in order to find the best fit for your business.
+Finally, an often-forgotten benefit of AP automation is that it can improve service to and business relations with vendors.
+Not only in terms of rapid approval and paying on time but in the ability to track an invoice throughout the entire payable process, quickly answering any questions along the way.
+For this reason alone, your research of Accounts Payable software platforms needs to be thorough to find the best fit for your business.

-Before you begin comparing potential Accounts Payable solutions, ensure you have the following:
+In addition to these and before you begin comparing potential Accounts Payable solutions, ensure that you have the following:

 - A clear understanding of all invoice validation circuits, including workflow complexity and interdependence.

 - An accurate idea of the volume of invoices you expect to receive.

 - A precise set of numbers for costs and processing time related to invoice management.